kanishka-linux/hlspy/README.md

 # hlspy

 A simple headless browser based on QtWebEngine (Chromium) as backend.
 Main objective is to create curl/wget like terminal based utility but for javascript heavy web-pages.
-However, it can be also used as a python library for asynchronous web-scrapping.
+However, it can be also used as a python library for asynchronous web scraping.

 ## Dependencies